Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Store Commands and Selenium Variables
 -------------------------------------

-*These are really valiable.
+..
+Paul: These are really valiable.
 I use them to set constants at the top of my scripts.
 Particularly username and password, but also various pre- known properties that need to be validated as 'expected results' of a test.
-That approach is also one step away from data-driven testing as these present variable values can then be easily edited in Sel-RC to take values passed by a test app from the command line or a file read into the app.*
+   That approach is also one step away from data-driven testing as these present variable values can then be easily edited in Sel-RC to take values passed by a test app from the command line or a file read into the app.

 store
 ~~~~~